Alevropita (Feta Flatbread)

 2

-Put the pan in the oven for three or four minutes, or until the butter starts to bubble.
+Put the dish in the oven for three or four minutes, or until the butter starts to bubble.

 3

-In a medium sized bowl, whisk the two eggs with the milk.
+In a medium sized bowl, whisk the egg, milk, and yogurt together.

 4